School of Media and Journalism

-Students enroll in the General College of the University during their first two years, after which they may transfer to the School of Journalism and Mass Communication.
+Students enroll in the General College of the University during their first two years, after which they may transfer to the School of Media and Journalism.
 (Students may take some JOMC courses in the first two years as noted in the section on preparing for the major.)

-Because the University limits the number of transfer students from other institutions, transfer applicants compete for admission to the school on the basis of grade point averages and other academic credentials, and on such matters as commitment to a career in journalism or mass communication and letters of recommendation.
+Because the University limits the number of transfer students from other institutions, transfer applicants compete for admission to the school on the basis of grade point averages and other academic credentials, and on such matters as commitment to a career in media and journalism and letters of recommendation.
 The Office of Undergraduate Admissions makes the final decision on admitting transfer students, after consultation with the school.

 Students may take JOMC 153 Writing and Reporting in the first semester of their sophomore year.
 JOMC 101 Media Revolution and 102 Exploring the Visual World are open to first-year students and sophomores.
 Seniors have first priority for courses, then juniors, then sophomores.
 Many courses require prerequisites and are restricted to majors only.

 Students should take the introductory courses in their major area of study as soon as possible because those courses are prerequisites for subsequent ones.
 Those introductory courses are as follows: